By

 Of course, the answer isn’t not to come.
 That doesn’t help anybody.
 The answer isn’t to raise the prices to resemble Western ones either, as that would reduce the number of tourists or the length of their stay, which again isn’t conducive to a developing nation.
 To tell you the truth, I honestly can’t think of an answer.
 It’s just something to think about the next time that lady with a missing arm offers you a pack of gum.
 And if you buy it, don’t do it with pity, but with compassion, understanding, and gratitude.

-One Response to Careful Privileges of Tourism in a Second World Country
+4 Responses to Careful Privileges of Tourism in a Second World Country

 Leave a Reply